yungyuc/nsdhw_24au/project/LienShark/Readme.rst

 - **Output:**
   1. The low-dimensional matrix reduced by PCA and SVD (non-approximate).
-  2. Approximate eigenvalues estimated using the Gersgorin Theorem, and the low-dimensional matrix reduced by PCA. the Output will also row-major,because I want my term project has consistent
+  2. Approximate eigenvalues estimated using the Gersgorin Theorem, and the low-dimensional matrix reduced by PCA.
+  The output will also use row-major storage because I want my term project to have consistent memory access patterns.

   .. code-block:: cpp
     // After performing PCA or SVD, the output matrix is still stored in row-major format.